spikeekips/serf-python/README.md

 #### Streaming Response

-For streaming command like `stream` or `monitor` you can use `watch`, you can find the available `LogLevel` at https://github.com/hashicorp/serf/blob/a7d854a1b598975f687771e8975d32c8dfbc8319/command/agent/log_levels.go#L12 .
+For streaming command like `stream` or `monitor`, you can use `watch`. `watch` will wait and stream the response from `serf` agent until you manually stop it using `stop` command, and your `callback` will be executed in every response.

 ```python
 >>> def _callback (response, ) :